8 Mistakes When Installing Tubeless Tires and How to Avoid Them

 2. Making an Oversized Valve Hole in the Rim Tape

-Making the hole for the tubeless valve too large can lead to air leaks.
-Although this has only happened to me once, it took me a while to find this mistake.
+Making the valve hole too large in the rim tape can lead to air leaks.
+Although it happened to me only once, it took me a while to diagnose.

-So, I had to tape over the valve hole again and make the hole smaller.
-I admit I may have also encountered this problem because the valve did not have a good seal.
+So I had to retape the valve hole and make it smaller.
+I may have also contributed to the problem by not seating the valve properly.

 Tubeless rim tape hole detail.